opencompl/llvm-project/eurollvm/README.md

-Simplify pass:
+To run the simplify pass:

-mlir-opt --allow-unregistered-dialect <file-name> --affine-simplify-if
+`mlir-opt --allow-unregistered-dialect <file-name> --affine-simplify-if`

-Coalesce pass:
+The main implementation file for this is in ../mlir/lib/Dialect/Affine/Transforms/SimplifyAffineIf.cpp

+To run the coalesce pass:

-mlir-opt --allow-unregistered-dialect <file-name> --affine-coalesce-memrefs
+`mlir-opt --allow-unregistered-dialect <file-name> --affine-coalesce-memrefs`

+The main implementation file for this is in ../mlir/lib/Dialect/Affine/Transforms/CoalesceMemRefs.cpp